RA In America Survey: What Is That?

 What will the survey ask me?

-The survey will ask about different aspects of living with RA such as:
+The survey will ask about different moments of your journey with RA, including:

 - Symptoms and symptom management

 We do not require your name, address, or other personal information for you to participate.
 You also do not have to take the survey all at once.
 Feel free to bookmark the survey in your Internet browser and return when you are able.
 You may continue where you left off.

 How do we use the In America survey data?

 Survey responses help us and our partners better understand the RA community.
 All survey responses remain confidential, reported only in total.
 This means your specific responses will not be reported individually.
 All information will become property of Health Union, LLC.